CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise2.md

  In this lab, you will perform the following:

 - Task 1: Create a hunting query
-- Task 2: Bookmarking hunting query results
-- Task 3: Promote a bookmark to an incident
 - Task 4: Create a Watchlist

 ### Task 1: Create a hunting query